 If you’ve been looking into building or purchasing a new home, you might be drawn to something more eco-friendly.
 Or that is designed to fit your specific needs.
-At some point, you might come across the idea of modern homes vs. contemporary homes.
+At some point, you might come across the idea of building a modern home vs. contemporary houses.
 But what’s the difference between the two?

 Perhaps one of the most common misconceptions when it comes to home design is the difference between modern and contemporary design.
 From an outside perspective, it’s understandable why someone may get these two styles and design choices mixed-up.
 While there are certainly a lot of similarities between building contemporary homes and building modern homes, such as their tendency to incorporate large windows and flat roofs, there is plenty that differentiates these two popular styles.